kumulustech/ktos-300/Cinder.md

 For Cinder, we will have to enable additional servcies and re-build our openstack enviornment.

 1) Delete any running VMs (they need to go away to allow us to re-create the containers)
-2) We will also loose our image and networks, so the network and image scripts can re-create them quickly.
+2) We will also lose our image and networks, so the network and image scripts can re-create them quickly.

 ```
 echo 'enable_cinder: "yes"' >> /etc/kolla/globals.yml